WASdev/sample.DefaultApplication/README.md

 Since the ibm-application-bnd.xmi file is short, I manually migrated the application binding file from xmi to xml format.
 The xmi format is understood by later versions of WebSphere and Liberty, but if we were going to modernize, we may as well update the remaining bindings file to use the newer format.
 In general, the deployment descriptor specification levels were updated to Jave EE 6.
 If you have many xmi binding files and want to update them, Rational Application Developer has tools to update WebSphere bindings and extensions XMI files to the XML format.

-This is contents of the orginal [ibm-application-bnd.xmi](./original/dd/ibm-application-bnd.xmi) file:
+This is the contents of the orginal [ibm-application-bnd.xmi](./original/dd/ibm-application-bnd.xmi) file:

 ```
 <?xml version="1.0" encoding="UTF-8"?>